Apprenticeships information for employers

 Government will not allow levy money to be used to educate someone whom they believe already has too many of the knowledge, skills and behaviours.
 However, in reality where ‘too many’ falls is hard to tell.
 It is the job of the training provider to do an assessment and make a decision as to whether the candidate can be enrolled onto a particular apprentice standard.

 Training providers must make a thorough appraisal of an individual’s existing knowledge, skills, and behaviours against the occupational competence standard for the apprenticeship they want to take.
-Where the individual already has prior learning necessary to achieve occupational competence, then the content, duration and price must be adjusted to take account of this.
+Where the individual already has prior learning via work experience/training/qualifications/skills bootcamp necessary to achieve occupational competence, then the content, duration and price must be adjusted to take account of this and this affects both new entrants (and existing employees who are upskilling).

 Agencies should therefore ideally wait for this assessment to take place before making a firm apprentice job offer.